 04 of 10

-You will only need four ingredients for the Rosé berry bliss punch and it can be mixed up just an hour before serving.
-It's a delightful drink and the recipe is perfect for brunch or a small celebration.
+You will only need four ingredients for the rosé berry bliss punch and it can be mixed up just an hour before serving.
+It's a delightful drink that's perfect for brunch or a small celebration.

-The recipe combines frozen blueberries and pink lemonade to give it a lively flavor profile.
-Add an impressive sparkling Rosé and some lemon-lime soda and consider your party drinks done.Continue to 5 of 10 below.
+The punch gets a lively flavor with a combination of frozen blueberries and pink lemonade.
+Add an impressive sparkling rosé and lemon-lime soda and you're ready for the party!Continue to 5 of 10 below.

 05 of 10